mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 This command will create the Marketplace item and upload the images along with it.

-A message will confirm the operation, returning some information:
+A message will confirm the operation, returning some information as shown here below:
 ```
 1 of 1 items have been successfully applied: